munificent/craftinginterpreters/book/introduction.md

 couple of chapters to get you oriented, teach you some of the lingo language hackers use, and introduce you to Lox, the language we'll be implementing.

 Each of the other two parts builds one complete Lox interpreter.
-Within these parts, each chapter is structured the same.
-Every one takes a single language feature teaches you the concepts behind it and how to implement it.
+Within those parts, each chapter is structured the same.
+Every one takes a single language feature, teaches you the concepts behind it, and walks through an implementation of it.

 It took a good bit of trial and error on my part, but I managed to carve up the two interpreters into chapter-sized chunks so that each builds on the previous